 It is not appropriate to assess the mother’s readiness to change, because it is the father’s use of violence that is the problem.
 Expecting the mother to change blames her and places responsibility on her for his use of violence (which is victim blaming).

 If his violence has stopped or she has left the relationship, it may be appropriate to assess her readiness to start recovery work with her children.

 - responding to any child behaviours—trauma, developmental problems and other responses to abuse

 - healing any damage the violence has caused to her relationship with her children.

-Learn more about working with women hurt by domestic violence.
+Learn more about Working with women experiencing violence hurt by domestic violence.

 Collaborative assessment and planning frameworkNext